-The Skate Parks Plan was completed as part of the Long Term Infrastructure Plan project and will be incorporated into the 2016-2026 Strategic Asset Management Plan.
+The Skate Parks Plan was completed as part of the Long Term Infrastructure Plan project and was incorporated into the 2017-2027 Strategic Asset Management Plan.
 This needs analysis has assessed the location and number of skate parks provided throughout the local government area and detailed where new skate parks may be required while also showing which skate parks may no longer be required.